-We constructed two multilevel models to predict downward head tilt angle and upward head tilt angle from emotion expression (dummy coded, with anger expressions as the reference group), along with random intercepts for targets.8 Analyses were conducted using the lme4 and lmerTest packages in R (Bates, Sarkar, Bates, & Matrix, 2007; Kuznetsova, Brockhoff, & Christensen, 2017).
+We constructed two multilevel models to predict downward head tilt angle and upward head tilt angle from emotion expression (dummy coded, with anger expressions as the reference group), along with random intercepts for targets.
+Analyses were conducted using the lme4 and lmerTest packages in R (Bates et al., 2015; Kuznetsova, Brockhoff, & Christensen, 2017).
 The formula for each multilevel model is as follows: